rkumar0322/DeanJain-Farewell/Dean.md

 ### Mayank says:
 #### Dean: "Cornerstone" of Blaze
 ##### Truly glad to have had the opportunity to work with you!
 Thank you and wish you all the best for your new journey.
 ---
+### Vivek Says:

+#### Hard to imagine what this team looks like without you.
+You have been a great mentor and friend and under your guidance I've grown and learned a lot.
+Thanks for all the support over the past 4 years and I hope to work with you again as you won't be going far.
+All the best for your new role!

+---
 ### Ankitha Says: